-The sweeping park that surrounds the hall is home to a large herd of Fallow Deer and a small herd of Red Deer that roam freely.
+The sweeping park that surrounds the hall is home to a large herd of Fallow Deer that roam freely.
 The evergreen oaks (Quercus ilex) that are such a feature of the park, are Mediterranean in origin and were brought to Holkham from Italy.

 The deer in Holkham park are wild animals - please keep at least 50 metres (165feet) away from them and be aware of your surroundings so that you do not come between two rutting stags or a mother and her calf.
-The deer will defend their territory and their group.The rutting season for the Red Deer is late September/early October and for the Fallow Deer mid-October/early November.
+The deer will defend their territory and their group.The rutting season for the Fallow Deer is mid-October/early November.

 During the visitor season, opportunities to see the deer are available on our organised walks and deer safaris.
 Details can be found here.